craigfrancis/framework/framework/0.1/doc/setup/structure.md

 However these files are not exposed to the internet.

-This is also where the /private/tmp/ folder exists.
+This is also where the /private/tmp/ and /private/cache/ folders exist.

 And if you are using something like [GPG](../../doc/helpers/gpg.md), you will probably want to store the server specific keys in here.